Highlight Duplicates across Multiple Worksheets in Excel (3 Formulas)

 Highlight Multiple Duplicates across Two Worksheets

-➤ Select a new and different color for the second formatting rule.
+➤ Select a different color for the second formatting rule.

 ➤ Press OK.